-Check with your chosen clinic to see if they offer any kind of insurance for cases like this, and also speak to your travel insurance company to see how your policy will be affected.
+It's also a good idea to speak to your travel insurance company to see how your policy will be affected.

 If you have a dental insurance policy in the UK, find out whether that will cover you for any follow-up treatment from work carried out overseas (routine or emergency).

-To minimise the risk of any of the above problems, you’ll need to do plenty of research before visiting a dentist abroad.
-This should include:
+To minimise the risk of any of the above problems, you'll need to do plenty of research before visiting a dentist abroad.
+This should include the following:

 - Verifying the qualifications and certification of the dentist(s) you're considering

-- Checking online forums to find reviews and feedback from other patients who have used the same clinic and dentist
+- Checking online forums to find dental tourism reviews and feedback from other patients who have used the same clinic and dentist

 - Understanding the procedure you're having and what your recovery will involve

-If possible, arrange to speak directly to your chosen dentist before you commit to anything.
+If possible, arrange to speak directly to your chosen dentist before you commit to getting dental implants abroad, or any other dental work.
 This will let you gauge their level of English and will also give you a chance to ask any questions you have.

 You might want to ask how many times they have carried out this particular procedure, what their success rates are, and what risks are associated with the work.
 Don't be afraid to ask to see samples of their work; they may even be able to put you in touch with a past patient who has undergone the same work that you're planning.